 Watan offers a curated selection of used Palestinian books, ranging from works of non-fiction to prose, poetry to novels, and more.
 This offering is an extension of our Palestinian Women's Library (available for free use at our Orland Park location).

-Transcending the particulars of politics, this illuminating and timely book provides a telling glimpse into a little-known culture that has become an increasingly important part of the puzzle of world peace.
+Transcending the particulars of politics, Tasting the Sky: A Palestinian Childhood is an illuminating and timely book that provides a telling glimpse into a part of the Middle East that has become an increasingly important part of the puzzle of world peace.